-- Amway Legacy of Clean Tri-zyme Ultra Concentrated Detergent/Laundry Booster Stain Remover Pre-soak - Tri-zyme is a cleaning booster that features three enzymes and oxygen-based bleach to remove stains and brighten clothing.
+- Amway Legacy of Clean Tri-zyme Ultra Concentrated Detergent/Laundry Booster Stain Remover Pre-soak: Tri-zyme is a cleaning booster that features three enzymes and oxygen-based bleach to remove stains and brighten clothing.
 It can be used in both regular and high-efficiency washers and is safe for septic systems.
-It can be purchased from an Amway dealer or online from Amazon.com
+It can be purchased from an Amway dealer or online from Amazon.

-- Amway Legacy of Clean Prewash Liquid - Plant-based liquid formula presoak.
-Buy from an Amway dealer or online from Amazon.com
+- Amway Legacy of Clean Prewash Liquid: Plant-based liquid formula presoak.
+Buy from an Amway dealer or online from Amazon.

-- Whink Game Stain Remover - Specifically designed to remove heavy soil and blood.
-Available in sports equipment stores and online from Amazon.com
+- Whink Game Stain Remover: Specifically designed to remove heavy soil and blood.
+Available in sports equipment stores and online from Amazon.

-- Biz - Enzyme-based stain remover and laundry booster offered in both powder and liquid formulas.
-Biz is available in most laundry aisles in grocery stores and mass marketers or online from Amazon.com
+- Biz: Enzyme-based stain remover and laundry booster offered in both powder and liquid formulas.
+Biz is available in most laundry aisles in grocery stores and mass marketers or online from Amazon.

 If you do not have a presoak product on hand, a heavy-duty laundry detergent that contains a high-level of enzymes can be substituted to remove the stains.
 Not every detergent contains enzymes or enough enzymes to be effective.
-Choose highly effective Tide or Persil for best results.
+Choose Tide or Persil, both among the most highly effective detergents, for best results.